 I say, Look, man.
 Your children and my children are the same.
 You's my brother.
 I'm not going to -- you'll get fifty, right?
 I told him that on the phone.

 He send.
 His money finish.
 I asked him for the last 300,000.
-I could finish the shopping center with the last 300,000.
-My brother denied he don't have any more money to give me.
+I could finish the shopping center with money to give me.
 I should go and look somewhere else.